Plan Stage: How It Works

 Scheduling Your Project

 The trick to completing any project is to map out what needs to be done and when to do it.
 There are lots of ways to make a schedule.
 The Project Plan outlines one way that uses "schedule cards" that you can move around as you create a schedule.
-(See page 46 of the Program Handbook for a sample card template.)
+(Check out the Program Handbook for more details.)
 We recommend following these steps to building your schedule:

 Step 1: Establish Milestones and Tasks

 Milestones are statements of what will have been accomplished.
 Milestones are points in the project's timeline that help you monitor whether your project is on schedule.
 Tasks are the "to do" items you need to complete to accomplish each milestone.

 - What milestones are needed to complete each deliverable?
 Example: Before we can complete our City Model, one of our milestones is to complete the City Map activity.

 - What tasks are needed to complete each milestone?
 Example: To complete the City Map milestone, we need to do these tasks--understand the concept of scale, complete the Future City scale activities, and choose an appropriate scale for our map and model.

 Tip: Write the milestones and tasks for each deliverable on index cards or sticky notes.
 This will allow you to move them around as you begin to schedule.

 Sequencing is the process of deciding the order in which things should be done.
 An independent task can be completed at any time and is not related to some other thing being done.
 A dependent task must be completed before the next one can begin.

 - Which deliverables are dependent and which ones are independent?
 In other words, does one deliverable need to be completed before the next one can begin?
 Example: All of our deliverables are dependent on the research that we do about city infrastructure.
 The City Model is the only deliverable that is dependent upon us collecting recylced materials.